 to hear of unusual topiary specimens from anywhere in the United Kingdom.

-Please send us a line, and perhaps a photograph, which could be published
+Please send us an email, and perhaps a photograph, which could be published

 New articles and photographs included recently are

 Waddesdon Manor in Buckinghamshire, Renishaw

 in Yorkshire, Arley Hall Gardens in Cheshire, Tatton Park in Cheshire, Spetchley Park Gardens in Worcestershire, Sizergh Castle in Cumbria and Warwick Castle in Warwickshire as well